Mawaddaaa/Mawaddaaa/README.md

 - Git & GitHub

 Currently learning and improving my skills in Flutter and mobile app development.

-Feel free to ask me about Flutter, Dart, or app development in general.

-How to reach me:
 - Email: [dmawa6006@gmail.com](mailto:dmawa6006@gmail.com)
 - LinkedIn: [Mawada Kamel](https://www.linkedin.com/in/mawada-kamel-322426246)

-Fun fact: I love building apps that make life easier and more fun.